rickaa/rand/rand/content/posts/conda_management.md

 **TL;DR** Use [this](https://github.com/polyrand/scripts/blob/master/condacreate_dev.sh) script to create a base conda environment with Jupyterlab and some plugins, and [this](https://github.com/polyrand/scripts/blob/master/condacreate.sh) to create new environments and make them available when launching Jupyter.

-Managin environments in Python can be tricky.
-I used to have a default script to create a conda environment, in that script I would install al the packages I consider basic, plus Jupyterlab and some plugins.
+Managing environments in Python can be tricky.
+I used to have a default script to create a conda environment, in that script I would install all the packages I consider basic, plus Jupyterlab and some plugins.
 Yes a new fresh Jupyterlab+plugins for every environment.

 A few days ago I read [this tweet by Vicki Boykis](https://twitter.com/vboykis/status/1229813718776786944) and [one of the answers from Peter Baumgartner](https://twitter.com/pmbaumgartner/status/1229880784342917122) and decided to change my workflow a little bit.
 Now I use the 2 scripts I linked above, and I will go through explaining what they do.
 Hopefully you can also learn a bit about conda too.